dragonflypl/web-wiki/testing.md

 })
 ```

+> Hint: split app code into many Angular modules.
+This will make testing easier (prevent unnecessary code from running).

-Jasmine / ngMock clears environment for each test (new injector, new service instances).
+`Jasmine` / `ngMock` clears environment for each test (new injector, new service instances).
 Thus, module loading has to be done before each test (`beforeEach`):

 ```
   beforeEach(module('app'));